2008 Vuelta a España, Stage 12 to Stage 21: Stage 20

 This time trial was short, but was thought to still live up to the billing the race against the clock gets as the "race of truth" – it ended at the first-category Alto de Navacerrada.
 The last 7 kilometers of the course were all uphill.

-The early time to beat was set by Rubén Pérez, but, true to form, the GC contenders, strong climbers all of them, all solidly defeated Pérez's time.
-Carlos Sastre rode with strength and consistency, to hold off the charge of Ezequiel Mosquera and keep his podium position.
-Young Rabobank rider Robert Gesink slipped two spots in the GC at the end of the day, but was still in the top ten for the time trial, showing how fast, tightly bunched, and truly elite the group of riders ahead of him was.
+The early time to beat was set by Rubén Pérez, but, true to form, the GC contenders all solidly defeated Pérez's time.
+Carlos Sastre rode with consistent force, to hold off the charge of Ezequiel Mosquera and keep his podium position.
+Young Rabobank rider Robert Gesink slipped two spots in the GC at the end of the day, but was still in the top ten for the time trial,.
 Levi Leipheimer had the best time at each intermediate time check and went on to win the stage by more than 30 seconds over his teammate and team leader Alberto Contador.
 Contador later took some offense to Leipheimer seemingly riding with winning the Vuelta in mind, after it had been established earlier that he (Contador) was Astana's team leader.
 Contador nonetheless rode a very strong time trial as well, enough to retain his golden jersey and put him on the cusp of being the youngest ever to win all three cycling Grand Tours in his career and just the third ever, and first in 27 years, to win the Vuelta and the Giro d'Italia in the same year.